floroz/blog-posts/how-to-create-custom-lint-rule-markdown-mdx/README.md

 As these solutions scale, and more content writers and developers start contributing to these documents, teams are encouraged to adopt linting programs to shape best practices around markdown and MDX, and enforcing styles and conventions.

-In this article, we'll go through how to setup your own custom lint rule for Markdown and MDX, starting from scratch.
+In this article, we'll go through how to setup your own custom lint rule for a JavaScript project using Markdown and MDX, starting from scratch.

 _Lets' get started!_